 If you are having problems finding places to fish.
 Read this article explaining a few methods to find fishing spots.

 Rivers and streams have challenges due to current and changing water levels.
 How to fish a river successfully takes experience.
 In the spring, the snowmelt and rains raise the river.
 This moves fallen trees and brush piles to new locations.
 The structure also goes through changes depending on the flow.

-The current and levels have an effect on the fish.
+The current and levels affect the fish.
 In high water, fish move into tributaries or closer to shore.
-When the levels are low fish seek the deeper holes.
+When the levels are low, fish seek the deeper holes.
 An angler needs to adjust to the levels and current to be successful.